-When it comes to exterior cladding, homes require more than siding to protect them from the elements.
-Fascia and trim are two key elements that work together to create a protective barrier around the home, serving as a first line of defense along with siding.
+When it comes to exterior cladding, homes require more than siding to help protect them from the elements.
+Fascia and trim are two key elements that help to protect the home, serving as the first line of defense along with siding.
 To do so effectively, fascia and trim must be durable.
-We’ll dig in to the best options for durable wood fascia and trim later on.
+We’ll dig into the best options for durable wood fascia and trim later on.

 To understand their roles, let’s first compare trim vs. fascia.
-Trim is the material used to encase windows and doors, among other features, on a home’s exterior.
-Fascia is a horizontal or angled board that encloses the edge or face of the projecting eaves.
+House trim is the material used to encase windows and doors, among other features, on a home’s exterior, whereas house fascia is a horizontal or angled board that encloses the edge or face of the projecting eaves.

 Trim and fascia work together to create a finished, appealing look for a home’s exterior, but they must also be durable to accomplish the purposes for which they’re installed.
 Soffit is another element of a home’s exterior that helps to keep moisture out—it’s the underside of a roof’s overhang.
-Together, soffit, fascia and trim give homes a safeguard against water intrusion, when installed and sealed properly, while also providing a cohesive finished appearance.
+Together, soffit, fascia and trim help give homes a safeguard against water intrusion, when installed and sealed properly, while also providing a cohesive finished appearance.

-Along with other parts of the building envelope, both trim and fascia help manage and resist moisture that can infiltrate the structure, while keeping other elements out.
-Along with the roof and siding, soffit, trim and fascia are all key exterior elements representing a home’s first line of defense—which means they can be susceptible to damage.
+Along with other parts of the building envelope, both trim and fascia help manage and resist moisture that can infiltrate the home’s structure while keeping other elements out.
+Soffit, trim and fascia—along with the roof and siding—are all key exterior elements representing a home’s first line of defense, which means they can be susceptible to damage.

 LP® SmartSide® Trim & Siding represents one of the most durable siding options on the market, and additional products, like fascia, offer the same advanced durability you can rely on.
 When you’re looking for the most durable siding, trim and fascia, look no further than LP SmartSide products.
-They’re manufactured with LP’s proprietary SmartGuard® process that incorporates four components of protection for strength, moisture resistance and more.
+They’re manufactured with the proprietary LP® SmartGuard® Process that incorporates four components of protection for strength, moisture resistance and more.
 Trim and fascia are also available in LP SmartSide ExpertFinish® prefinished colors.

-When you’re discussing the most durable siding options with your clients and homeowners, be sure to highlight trim and fascia as key additional elements that contribute to the home’s ability to withstand weather.
+When you’re discussing the most durable siding options with your clients and homeowners, be sure to highlight trim and fascia as key additional elements that help contribute to the home’s ability to withstand weather.
 Though built for durability, LP SmartSide trim and fascia also give homes unique style, clean curb appeal, and a look to be proud of.
-When it comes to your work on the jobsite, LP SmartSide products are easier to install with longer lengths, less waste and less breakage.
+When it comes to your work on the jobsite, LP SmartSide products are easier to install with longer lengths, less waste and less breakage than fiber cement products.